Andtran10/reading-notes/Code-102/Class-3.md

 ### 1. What is Version Control?
 A system that allows you to revisit various versions of a file or set of files by recording changes.
 ### 2. What is **cloning** in Git?
-Copying all versions of all files for a project
+Copying all versions of all files for a project and moving it to a new directory at another location
 ### 3. What is the command to track and stage file?
 Single file: git add filename

 All files: git add *
 ### 4. What is the command to take a snapshot of your changed files?
-git log
+git commit -m "change comment"

 ### 5. What is the command to send your changed files to Github?

+git push origin master/main

 # Reading Notes:
 - **version control** is a system that allows you to revisit various versions of a file or set of files by recording changes.